Convert speech to text using Apple's on-device SpeechAnalyzer and SpeechTranscriber.

 The API currently does not support streaming or live transcription.
 It is relatively easy to include, please let us know on Github if you need support for this.

 The transcription model supports multiple languages with automatic language detection.
-You can configure a custom one with this API:
+You can configure a custom language when creating the model:

 By default, the transcription model will use device language.

-for a language, the system first checks if the required assets are already present on the device.
-If they are, the method resolves immediately without any network activity, making subsequent embedding operations instant.
+When you call prepare(), the system first checks if the required assets are already present on the device.
+If they are, the method resolves immediately without any network activity.

 All language models and assets are stored in Apple's system-wide assets catalog, separate from your app bundle.
 This means zero impact on your app's size.
 Assets may already be available if the user has previously used other apps, or if system features have requested them.